APTrust/dart-docs/docs/dart3/users/bagit/customizing.md

+---
+description: >-
+  Edit a DART 3 BagIt profile in the visual editor, tab by tab, from the profile name through individual tags.
+---

 # Customizing Profiles

 To customize a BagIt profile, click the name of the profile in the profiles list, or click new and follow the steps to [create a BagIt profile](creating.md).